tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 - agent value is retrieved to calculate new achievements

-  this results into error in description above: agent is not alive but its stale PID is still stored in ETS table since `:DOWN` message is not received yet in user rate store registry.
+  this results into error as described above: agent is not alive but its stale PID is still stored in ETS table since `:DOWN` message is not received yet in user rate store registry.